Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 2. Cmdlet history purge in metastore

     SSM choose to save cmdlet and action execution history in metastore for audit and log purpose.
-To not blow up the metastore space, SSM support periodly purge cmdlet and action execution history.
+To not blow up the metastore space, SSM support periodically purge cmdlet and action execution history.
 Property `smart.cmdlet.hist.max.num.records` and `smart.cmdlet.hist.max.record.lifetime` are supported in smart-site.xml.
 When either condition is met, SSM will trigger backend thread to purge the history records.

     ```xml
     <property>